aistomin/aistomin.github.io/_posts/2017-02-01-simple-steps-to-not-being-an-asshole.markdown

 around.
 If it's a bug, follow the scenario from (2) and make sure the problem is solved.
 5. **Run all the tests**(if you have them).
 6. **Review your code before commit**.
 Yes, even if you changed 100 files and 10000 lines of code.
-Just f*cking to it!!!
+Just f*cking do it!!!
 Please.
 Do it even more carefully if you're committing 1 line of changes which "will obviously work".
 Enjoy every time when you find nothing during review.
-I never thought about it deeply, but I have a feeling that in 90% of the cases I always find something during such a review.
+I never thought about it deeply, but I have a feeling that in 90% of cases I find something during such a review.
 7. Commit your changes. **Write the informative commit message**. "bugfix" or "some improvements" are not an informative messages fto me.
 Ticket number from your issue-tracking system + clear explanation of what was changed and why.
 That's what I would appreciate.
 8. If you have a CI, please, **wait for green build**.
 I know, it's already 17:57 and you have to go, but, please, wait...
-I would even recommend not to share you changes if you do not plan to stay for a next couple of hours.
+I would even recommend not to share you changes with a team if you do not plan to stay for a next couple of hours.
 9. Build is green.
 Go and take some sweeties! :) Well done!

 I'm not naive and I do not believe those small tips will save the world.
 But they will